Prem-ium/DoorDash-PromoCodes/README.md

 `LOCAL_REST` = A string representing any local DoorDash resturant.

 `LOCAL_ADDRESS` = A local address in your area.
 Does not have to be your own necessairly, just make sure it is within the `LOCAL_REST`'s delivery range.

+`LOGIN` = Existing DoorDash Email/Password Credentials, seperated by ':', see .env for an example.